Standing Committee on External Affairs

-As of 2022, The committee currently is headed by MP P. P. Chaudhary.
+The committee is currently chaired by MP Shashi Tharoor since 26 September 2024.

 Current Composition

 Each of the committees have 31 members – 21 from Lok Sabha and 10 from Rajya Sabha.
 These members are to be nominated by the Speaker of Lok Sabha or the Chairman of Rajya Sabha respectively.
 The term of office of these committees does not exceed one year.
 These committees are serviced either by Lok Sabha secretariat or the Rajya Sabha secretariat, depending on who has appointed the chairman of that committee.

-Following are the members of the Parliamentary Standing Committee on Home Affairs.
+Following are the members of the Parliamentary Standing Committee on External Affairs.